 Mel Brooks performed a number of duties on this picture.
 Brooks performed the lead role of Richard H. Thorndyke, directed, produced, co-wrote the screenplay and for the title song was both composer and lyricist.

-One of Mel Brooks' favorite routines was doing musical impressions of Frank Sinatra, and in this film he performs the song "High Anxiety" in an exaggerated version of Sinatra's singing style.
+One of Mel Brooks' favorite routines was doing a musical impression of Frank Sinatra, and in this film he performs the song "High Anxiety" in an exaggerated version of Sinatra's singing style, right down to dropping the first syllable of the word "anxiety".
 Brooks wrote the song and lyrics.

 During a special preview screening, Alfred Hitchcock's only criticism of the film to Mel Brooks, was, that in the shower scene, when the shower curtain is torn of the rail, they used 13 shower curtain rings, whereas in Psycho (1960), they only used 10.